JosephGonzalez03/tide/README.md

 chmod +x tide
 ```

-3. Run the following command from this repo to copy the tide script to your local bin where it will be discoverable by your system:
+3. Run the following command from this repo to copy the tide script to your local bin where it will be discoverabl
+by your system:
 ```
 cp -t $HOME/../../usr/local/bin
 ```